russellbits/Writing/Nonfiction/banapana/_javascript-coffeescript-ai/article.md

 Using a transpiled language with syntactic sugar can enhance the AI programming experience by simplifying expression and improving the interpretability of intent.
 However, developers must treat it as a strategic tool rather than a substitute for deep knowledge of vanilla JavaScript.

 Mastery of standard JavaScript remains essential—especially when debugging, optimizing performance, or working in team environments.
-But in the right context, syntactic sugar isn’t just sweet—it can be smart.
+But in the right context, syntactic sugar isn't just sweet—it can be smart.